Disease Guide ·Intestinal Blockage ·2026

 Emergency vs Elective Timing

-Foreign body surgery is almost always an emergency.
-Most policies cover emergency surgery without pre-authorization.
-However, if you delayed seeking care and complications developed, some insurers may dispute the additional costs.
-Seek treatment immediately when you suspect an obstruction.
+Surgery is almost always an emergency.
+Most policies cover emergency procedures without pre-authorization.
+If you delay and complications develop, insurers may dispute additional costs.
+Seek treatment immediately when obstruction is suspected.

 🇺🇸 US Pet Insurance Guide